Somerville Divorce Lawyers

 - The age and health of both spouses

 - The standard of living over the course of the marriage

 What Is the Difference Between Marital Property and Separate Property?

-Warren County Divorce Lawyers at Lepp, Mayrides & Eaton, LLC, Help Clients Navigate the Divorce Process from Start to Finish
+Somerville Divorce Lawyers at Lepp, Mayrides & Eaton, LLC Guide Clients Through Every Step of the Divorce Process

-The experienced Warren County divorce lawyers at Lepp, Mayrides & Eaton, LLC, ensure clients’ rights are protected by way of settlement or litigation, if necessary.
+The experienced Somerville divorce lawyers at Lepp, Mayrides & Eaton, LLC ensure their clients’ rights are protected, whether settlement is reached, or litigation is necessary.
 Call us at 908-800-7676 or contact us online to schedule a consultation.